temporalio/documentation/docs/php/workflows.md

 ## Implementing Workflows

 A Workflow implementation implements a Workflow interface.
 Each time a new Workflow execution is started, a new instance of the Workflow implementation object is created.
 Then, one of the methods (depending on which Workflow type has been started) annotated with `#[WorkflowMethod]` is invoked.
 As soon as this method returns, the Workflow execution is closed.
 While Workflow execution is open, it can receive calls to signal and query methods.
 No additional calls to Workflow methods are allowed.
 The Workflow object is stateful, so query and signal methods can communicate with the other parts of the Workflow through Workflow object fields.

-## Workflow Implementation Constraints
+### Constraints

 Temporal uses the [Microsoft Azure Event Sourcing pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/event-sourcing) to recover the state of a Workflow object including its local variable values.

 In essence, every time a Workflow state has to be restored, its code is re-executed from the beginning.
 When replaying, side effects (such as Activity invocations) are ignored because they are already recorded in the Workflow event history.
 When writing Workflow logic, the replay is not visible, so the code should be written since it executes only once.
 This design puts the following constraints on the Workflow implementation: